MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 -   How to group resources you want to back up into protection groups.

--   How to store the protection group backup data?
+-   How to store the protection group backup data.

--   How much storage space is required to store data for the protection group?
+-   How much storage space is required to store data for the protection group.

--   How to recover backup data for the protection group?
+-   How to recover backup data for the protection group.

 There are a few common ways to organize your protection groups: